Morsmalleo/AhMyth/README.md

 Join the development
 ====================
-If you wish to help with the development of AhMyth, then you'll need to do have experience in the following languages;
+If you wish to help with the development of AhMyth, then you'll need to have experience in the following languages;
 - Pure JavaScript (NodeJS)
 - HTML
 - CSS